 Commuting to work in a walking city can be such a pain.
-And even if you don’t live in a walking city and you drive to work, it can still be a hike from the parking lot to your office.
+Something I’m interested in is the increase of people on these Ireland electric scooters zipping around the place, how fun and easy would that be!
+It would be so much easier than walking and even if you don’t live in a walking city and you drive to work, it can still be a hike from the parking lot to your office.
 I’ve learned quite a few things about how to commute while still looking professional since I moved to DC.
 I’m not going to lie, there was a time when I didn’t know what to wear on my walks to the metro station.
 I obviously couldn’t wear heels, but I honestly didn’t have that many great flat shoe options – my Toms (in the summer) and UGGS (in the winter) got me through those first few months.
 But truth be told, I always felt a bit disheveled and not my best while rocking those shoes with my work attire.

 For those of you who don’t know, I’m an attorney, and although I no longer work at a law firm, I still work at a pretty large corporation so although the dress code isn’t AS conservative, it’s still very much your standard business casual dress so showing up to the office in Toms wasn’t ideal. 😉 Currently my commute looks a little something like this: a one mile walk to the metro station, a 25 minute train ride (sometimes on a very hot and crowded train), and then about a 2 minute walk to my office.